 A whole school assembly takes place each Monday and Friday.
 Reception children also join in with Key Stage 1 assemblies each Tuesday and Thursday.
 On Wednesday assemblies are initially classroom based.
 We join all assemblies when we feel the children re ready to participate.

 In the Spring term. parents will be invited to attend a class assembly produced by the Reception children.
 Details will appear on the school newsletter nearer the time.

 - It is hoped that each class will have two Parent Reps and a PTA representative.
 If you are interested in contributing to the life of our school in this way, please see Alice Timmins in the school office.

 - Parent helpers don’t usually start until the second half of the Autumn term.
 If your DBS check has been processed, please talk to your child’s teacher to arrange a mutually convenient time to come in and help.

 - There are many other ways that parents can help us at school e.g. gardening, sewing nativity costumes, ‘one off’ talks to the children about occupations or skills/hobbies etc. Please see Mrs Jewell if you think you could help us in any way.

-Occasionally we may publicise notices and reminders on our classroom doors or an ‘A’ frame notice board on the playground.
+Occasionally we may publicise notices and reminders on our classroom doors or on the notice board outside Octopus classroom.